Hyder605/Hyder605.github.io/_pages/about.md

+---
+permalink: /
+# title: "Academic Pages is a ready-to-fork GitHub Pages template for academic personal websites"
+author_profile: true
+redirect_from:
+  - /about/
+  - /about.html
+---

 **Master’s Student in Artificial Intelligence in Healthcare, Inje University**

 Highly energetic and motivated to pursue my Ph.D. in Artificial Intelligence in Healthcare, focusing on Deep Learning, NLP, LLMs, and Generative AI to address global healthcare challenges.